NatchosR/NatchosR/README.md

 ### Hi there 👋

-I am Master Student in Data Science and Applied Information at HSLU (Swiss University).
+I am Master Student in Data Science and Applied Information at HSLU (Swiss University), exploring the Data Science universe 🌌

 I complete several fun and creative projects:
 - Data Base Management -> Restaurant Reviews in the USA :fork_and_knife: